Ryan-Martin22/The-Cocktail-Lab/README.md

 1. First Time Visitor Goals
 * As a First Time Visitor, i want to understand the main purpose of the website.
 * As a First Time Visitor, i want to know what the company does and is it what i am looking for.
-* As a First Time Visitor,  want to be able to easily navigate to the section of the webpage i am most interested in.
+* As a First Time Visitor, i want to be able to easily navigate to the section of the webpage i am most interested in.
 *  As a First Time Visitor, i want to be able to easily locate the companys social media links to find more information if needed.

 2. Returning Visitor Goals